Even in small amounts, nutritional yeast is a significant source of some B-complex vitamins.

 Nutritional yeast (español: levadura nutricional) is a deactivated yeast, often a strain of Saccharomyces cerevisiae sold in the form of flakes or yellow powder.
 Its strong flavor is often described as nutty, cheesy, or creamy.
 Nutritional Yeast can be used as a flavor enhancer in cheese substitutes, mashed or fried potatoes, scrambled tofu, and popcorn.
 Some brands are fortified with additional B12.
 It has approximately 9 grams of protein in 2 tablespoons.
 It provides 9 amino acids that the human body cannot produce and 5% (unfortified) to 20% (fortified with B12) of recommended daily iron.

-In large amounts, the high fiber content of nutritional yeast may cause digestive discomfort, and high niacin content can cause facial flushing.
-Some brands may contain tyramine, which can trigger migraines in some individuals.
+WARNING: In large amounts, the high fiber content may cause digestive discomfort, and high niacin content can cause facial flushing.
+Some brands may contain tyramine, which can trigger migraines in certain individuals.